by Robert Wilkinson

-This year I'll be doing my remembrance, celebration, and memorializing away from home, and coincidentally will be with a Spiritual Scorpio friend at one of the bloodiest battlefields in American history.
-It will no doubt be an interesting weekend for sure!
-Rather than compose something new this year, today we'll revisit some of what I've written in years past about this very special day.
+This year I'll be doing my remembrance, celebration, and memorializing at home.
+Last year I was away from home with a Spiritual Scorpio friend at one of the bloodiest battlefields in American history.
+It was a remarkable experience which I wrote about after I got back.
+As I've posted quite a bit in past years about this profound period where we honor the dead, rather than compose something new this year, today we'll revisit some of what I've written in years past about this very special day.

 This is about "sacred mythology."
 Here we are offered a chance to reconnect with all that is sacred in Nature and ourselves.
 This time of Scorpio, showing the light of ever deeper feeling connections with others and our deepest Self, vitalizes our ability to commune with both the dead and living, and can remember our Eternal nature and connectedness with "All-That-Is."
 This time is consecrated to honoring those who have passed before us and a true celebration of life.